edwillys/gamechanger/README.md

 - Piezo  -> 0x40
 - Mute   -> 0x80

 The HH and HHP guitars have 4 coils, the latter having the piezo as well.
 The HSH and HSHP have 5 coils, the latter having the piezo too.
-They coils are numbered in ascending order, the bridge being the first and the neck being the last one.
+The coils are numbered in ascending order, the bridge being the first and the neck being the last one.
 Humbuckers count obviously for 2 coils.

 Each coil has 4 nibbles for setup and they are split as follows:

 BYTE0 BYTE1
 N0_N1 N2_N3

 N0 and N2 are points where the coils are connected.
-They go from 0 (ground) to number of string (6 in the case of guitar).
+They go from 0 (ground) to the number of strings (6 in the case of a guitar).
 If a coil is in phase, the connection goes from N0 (lower) to N2.
 If it is out of phase, it goes from N2 (lower) to N0 (higher).
-Assuming the case of a 6 string guitar, we have the following examples:
+Assuming the case of a 6-string guitar, we have the following examples:

-- coil in phase and in parallel: N0 = 0 (ground) N2 = 6 (last string)
+- coil in phase and in parallel: N0 = 0 (ground) N2 = 6 (last string).
-- coil out of phase and in parallel: N0 = 6 (last string) N2 = 0 (ground)
+- coil out of phase and in parallel: N0 = 6 (last string) N2 = 0 (ground).
-- coil in phase and in series from string 1 to string 4: N0 = 1 (lower E string)  N2 = 4 (G string)
+- coil in phase and in series from string 1 to string 4: N0 = 1 (lower E string)  N2 = 4 (G string).
-- coil out phase and in series from string 3 to string 5: N0 = 5 (B string) N2 = 3 (D string)
+- coil out phase and in series from string 3 to string 5: N0 = 5 (B string) N2 = 3 (D string).

-Also note that in order for a coil configuration to be valid, we need to make sure that the connections in series are well formed, that is, that they form a closed path.
+Also note that, in order for a coil configuration to be valid, we need to make sure that the connections in series are well formed, that is, that they form a closed path.

 The nibbles N1 and N3 seem to have hardcoded values for each coil.
-Current investigations leads to following values:
+Current investigations lead to the following values:
 - if coil 1 active: N1 = 0x0, N3 = 0x1
 - if coil 2 active: N1 = 0x2, N3 = 0x3
 - if coil 3 active: N1 = 0x4, N3 = 0x5
 - if coil 4 active: N1 = 0x8, N3 = 0x9
 - if coil 5 active: N1 = 0xA, N3 = 0xB

-Below are examples of valid series connections for a 6 string guitar:
+Below are examples of valid series connections for a 6-string guitar:

 - coil 1 in phase in series from ground to string 1, coil 2 in phase in series from string 1 to string 6